benhur07b/data-literacy-101/index.md

 This website aims to present, introduce, and provide a general overview of the fundamentals of data literacy in a way that is approachable and easy to understand.
 The fields of data and data literacy are vast and this website represents only a fraction of all the available knowledge and information.
 Be that as it may, the author hopes that this will serve as a good starting point for anyone interested in learning about open data, data literacy, and how these concepts can be applied in the work that they do.

 ### Using the website
 You can use the website as a general reference.
-It is divided into modules that discuss common topics in the field of data literacy and provide links to other learning resources.
+It is divided into modules that discuss common topics in the field of data literacy and provides links to other learning resources.

 ```yaml remark
 type: success